vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+Events, build up STATE in the client.

+synergizer -
+  initializes list of systems
+  listens for entity_created, adds it to context, and let's every system look at it

+system - looks at entity
+  - optionally builds something for it in the space (mesh, transform)
+  - moves it into position
+  transform system - listens for event
+     - reference of each entity_id with a pointer either the mesh or transform finds the mesh or transform by id ....
+===
+Event object moved to new position

+Events, build up STATE in the server.

 Build it from the ground up,

 1. The events - do we have all the events necessary to play doom?
 To play bridge crew?
 Made list.